Updated 06 Mar 2025

 The English Defence League

-Lennon burst onto the far-right scene with the launch of the the English Defence League (EDL) in the summer of 2009 following the amalgamation of a number of smaller anti-Muslim street groups, including United People of Luton (UPL) and the British Citizens Against Muslim Extremists (also founded in 2009).
+Lennon burst onto the far-right scene with the launch of the English Defence League (EDL) in the summer of 2009 following the amalgamation of a number of smaller anti-Muslim street groups, including United People of Luton (UPL) and the British Citizens Against Muslim Extremists (also founded in 2009).
 The UPL was set up by local football hooligans in response to an al-Muhajiroun demonstration against the homecoming parade of the Royal Anglian Regiment.
 The leaders of the UPL, including Lennon, were invited to London and, during a meeting with the funder Alan Ayling and his friends, the idea of a national organisation emerged.

 Counter-jihadists: Robert Spencer, Kevin Carroll, Pamela Geller, Stephen Lennon (Tommy Robinson)

-However, the EDL’s growth and success was short-lived and the movement peaked during a demonstration in Luton in February 2011 that attracted 3,000 people.
+However, the EDL’s success was short-lived and the movement peaked during a demonstration in Luton in February 2011 that attracted 3,000 people.
 Following this highpoint, the movement went into a slow and uneven decline.
-The repetitiveness of endless demonstrations, coupled with the leadership’s crackdown on violence, hooliganism and alcohol as well as the police decision to increasingly deny access to town centres and move demonstrations to isolated periphery sites, reduced the atmosphere and excitement of events.
+The repetitiveness of the demonstrations, the leadership’s crackdown on violence, hooliganism and alcohol as well as the police denying access to town centres and moving demonstrations to isolated periphery sites, reduced the excitement of events.
 What followed was a downward spiral as ever smaller demonstrations increased internal tensions and infighting, seeing many EDL activists break away to form their own groups or quit the movement entirely.
-The murder of off-duty soldier Lee Rigby in Woolwich in May 2013 provided a brief pause in their downward trajectory but despite their best efforts to capitalise on the tragedy they achieved little more than the swelling of social media numbers and a few larger demonstrations.
-The final hammer blow came in October 2013 when Lennon and his cousin and deputy Kevin Carroll stood down as leaders.

 Return to the Streets